 Sapphire Room News

 Sapphire Room is a Children’s House classroom on the Perrysburg Campus.
-Jenn Schoepf and Stephanie Sullivan are the classroom’s co-teachers.
+Stephanie Sullivan and Ruth Zajac are the classroom’s co-teachers.

 Posted by West Side Montessori